ArtificialIntelligenceToolkit/conx-notebooks/HowToRun/README.md

 ### Operating-Specific Details

-On MacOS, you may also need to render the SVG visualizations:
+On MacOS, you may want to render the SVG visualizations.
+This feature requires the cairo library:

 ```bash
 brew install cairo